 Hernándo Cortés Makes Allies with Local Tribes

 Hernándo Cortés formed part of Spain’s initial colonization efforts in the Americas.
 While stationed in Cuba, he convinced Cuban Governor Diego Velázquez to allow him to lead an expedition to Mexico, but Velázquez then canceled his mission.
-Eager to appropriate new land for the Spanish crown, convert Indigenous people to Christianity and to plunder the region for gold and riches, Cortés organized his own rogue crew of 100 sailors, 11 ships, 508 soldiers and 16 horses.
-He set sail from Cuba on the morning of February 18, 1519 to begin an unauthorized expedition to Mesoamerica.
+Eager to appropriate new land for the Spanish crown, convert Indigenous people to Christianity and plunder the region for gold and riches, Cortés organized his own rogue crew of 100 sailors, 11 ships, 508 soldiers and 16 horses.
+He set sail from Cuba on the morning of February 18, 1519, to begin an unauthorized expedition to Mesoamerica.

 Arriving on the Yucatán coast, Cortés encountered Indigenous people who told him about other Europeans who had been shipwrecked and captured by local Mayans.
 Cortes freed Jerónimo de Aguilar, a Franciscan friar, from the Mayans and made Aguilar part of his crew.
 Aguilar turned out to be an invaluable asset to Cortes due to his ability to speak Chontal, the local Mayan language.
 With Aguilar at his side, Cortés and his conquistadors continued traveling the region, battling Indigenous groups along the way.